firavoyage/blogging/projects.md

   - prudence
   - scepticism
   - humbleness
-- foresight
-  - all definitions
-  - all theories without strict proof
-  - some conclusions by problems
-  - uee paper guide
 - challenge
   - problems are only given
   - when you have a chance to work it out